panta82/yaal/README.md

 - ~~`first` switch.
 Stop execution and return with the first truthy value.
 One result is returned.
 Sort of useful for a "find" functionality.~~
 - ~~`fatal` switch.
 Any error is fatal and stops the execution.
 One error is returned.
 Like async.js.~~
+- ~~Single task applied to an array of arguments, but producing a hash of results, with picked element of each argument serving as key.~~
+-  Is it possible to add some kind of fixed arguments in a single-task scenario, that will be supplied for each call?
 - Single task applied on each key/value of a hash, producing hash of results.
-- Single task applied to an array of arguments, but producing a hash of results, with picked element of each argument serving as key.
 - Context for callback with a few useful methods.
 For example, call `this.each(fn)` to iterate over all errors and results at once.
 - Multiple functions mapped to multiple arguments (so far, we have `1 -> many` and `many -> 1`).
 - `chain` switch: results from previous function used as arguments for the next one.